Closed to the Public

-The Market Square Art Park is small city-owned park located at 117 ½ South 2nd Street adjacent to JP’s Bar & Grill.
+The Market Square Art Park is small city-owned park located at 117 ½ Market House Square.
 It previously was a vacant lot located between two downtown buildings.
-The ribbon cutting ceremony for the park was held June 20, 2016.

 In addition to seating areas and landscaping, the park features metal art panels designed by Char Downs, fiber art banners created by Freda Fairchild, glazed ceramic art tiles by John Hasegawa, and the sculpture, Fluid Progress, by Paducah School of Art & Design sculpture students Michael Copeland and Lu Colby.

 Durwin Ursery developed the park’s initial schematic designs with J. Patrick Kerr, Architects completing the final designs.
-In June 2015, the City accepted a $44,371 bid from Midstates Construction Company for the park’s construction.
 Paducah Main Street received a Creative Placemaking grant from the Paducah Board of Realtors to assist with the cost of the art pieces.
 Also, the El Arbol Garden Club sponsored one of the cast iron benches.